container-job-runner/cjr/README.md

                                                               starts.

   --on-vnc-start=on-vnc-start                                 command that should be run after a vnc server starts.

+  --rootfull=true|false                                       If true, then Podman or Docker will be explicitly run as
+                                                              root; for cli drivers this requires passwordless sudo for docker and podman commands.

   --run-shortcuts-file=run-shortcuts-file                     location of a yml file that can be used to specify run
                                                               shortcuts for the cjr job:start command; To disable set